flakshack/internal-scp/README.md

 does not provide a similar SCP-only capability.
-If you have a system that only supports SCP, your only option is to allow it full SSH access, which presents security issues (for example, by default the user could run SSH.EXE to connect to other systems, perhaps bypassing a Firewall).
+If you have a system that only supports SCP, your only option is to allow it full SSH access, which presents security issues (for example, by default the user could run SSH.EXE to connect to other systems, perhaps bypassing a firewall).

-When configured as a "ForceCommand" in sshd_config, this script will restrict a user to only running the Windows SCP.EXE command by replacing the SCP from the passed command with the SCP.EXE full path (hardcoded below).
+When configured as a "ForceCommand" in sshd_config, this script will restrict a user to only running the Windows SCP.EXE command by replacing the SCP from the passed command with the SCP.EXE full path (which is hardcoded).

 For easy management, it is suggested that you compile this script to EXE using pyinstaller.
 Install python and use these commands: